-Check your feet daily and look at the sole with hand mirror
+Check your feet daily and look at the sole with the hand mirror

 – Keep the feet clean and dry – wash with lukewarm water and mild soap.
 Do not soak your feet.
-Dry between the toes with soft towel.
-Moisturise your feet to prevent cracking but avoid lotion between toes as this encourages fungal growth.
+Dry between the toes with a soft towel.
+Moisturize your feet to prevent cracking but avoid lotion between toes as this encourages fungal growth.

 – Wear clean dry socks – wear cotton socks without tight bands.

-– Wear padded shoes that fit well – Always wear shoes of slippers to protect your feet from injury.
+– Wear padded shoes that fit well – Always wear shoes or slippers to protect your feet from injury.
 Your shoes must fit properly and allow your toes to move.